 Step 0: The tide gauge data is references to the same ellipsoid as the altimetry data.

-Step 1: The raw altimetry and tide gauge MDTs are derived.
+Step 1: The raw gridded satellite and tide gauge MDTs are derived.

 Step 2: A region of interest is selected based on a longitude and latitude range.

-Step 3:The land values are estimated based on the methods described above.
+Step 3: Land values are estimated based on the methods described in sec.
+4.1.

 Step 4: Filtering over both land and ocean grid cells is applied.